Thanks to Mikey from Mend Fly Fishing for contributing to this article.

 Then again, you can't keep a whole river secret.
 How about we put you in the neighborhood and you find your perfect spot, only to be shared with your favorite child?

 Here are 6 great bodies of water for Utah fishers -- both spinning and fly fishing.
-Before you go, check the Utah fly fishing reports for water conditions and access points.
 New to standing in cold water and flinging an expensive stick around?
 Watch instructional video A River Runs Through It, or hire a fly-fishing guide.
 And if you're gonna travel to cast your line somewhere new, we'll help you find a place to stay.

 Fifteen minutes from downtown sits a premier blue-ribbon trout fishery.
 Cut into three distinct sections by Jordanelle and Deer Creek Reservoirs, the middle and lower Provo River host thousands of browns and rainbows, many over 18”.